$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 An inflatable collar is made of a flexible material that allows your cat more freedom of movement when sleeping, yet controls their neck and their ability not to touch their wound.

 Can Cats Sleep with a Cone On?
-The answer is a definite yes, most times with a few exceptions.
+The answer is a definite yes but thank goodness they don”t usually need to wear them for too long.